-- the protection of personal liberty against state and non-state actors, including the right to life and security of the person, prohibition of torture, cruel and inhuman treatment or punishment and the protection of privacy - \cdot equality before the law, equal access to justice and due process under the rule of law
+- the protection of personal liberty against state and non-state actors, including the right to life and security of the person, prohibition of torture, cruel and inhuman treatment or punishment and the protection of privacy and the research and the - $\cdot$ equality before the law, equal access to justice and due process under the rule of law

 Your answer should examine both the de jure and de facto situation concerning the protection of civil rights, including the mechanisms and institutions established to prosecute, punish and redress violations of these rights.
-Please also bear in mind that discrimination against women, ethnic or religious groups should be evaluated explicitly in the report and reflected in the rating.
+Please also bear in mind that discrimination based on gender, sexual orientation, religion, ethnicity, race or political preference should be evaluated explicitly in the report and reflected in the rating.

-Civil rights are guaranteed by the constitution and respected by all state institutions.
-Citizens are effectively protected by mechanisms and institutions established to prosecute, punish and redress violations of their rights.
+Civil rights are codified by law and respected by all state institutions, which actively prevent discrimination.
+Residents are effectively protected by mechanisms and institutions established to prosecute, punish and redress violations of their rights.

-Civil rights are guaranteed, but are partially or temporarily violated or are not protected in certain parts of the country.
-Mechanisms and institutions to prosecute, punish and redress violations of civil rights are in place, but often prove to be ineffective.
+Civil rights are codified by law, but are not properly respected and protected.
+Mechanisms and institutions to prosecute, punish and redress violations of civil rights are in place, but are not consistently effective.